 In May of 2015, I left my position at a chiropractic office in South Asheville to open my own massage therapy practice.
 Having lived in downtown Weaverville for several years and loving this community of kind hearted souls, I could think of no better place to work.
-Hence, Willow Therapeutic Massage came into being at 2 South Main Street, Suite 26, in downtown Weaverville.
-I keep the business simple so that I can focus all of my attention on providing the best treatmenst possible to my clients while continuing to expand my knowledge and skills.
+Hence, Willow Therapeutic Massage came into being at 2 South Main Street, Suite 29, in downtown Weaverville.
+I keep the business simple so that I can focus all of my attention on providing the best treatments possible while continuing to expand my knowledge and skills.
 Many view massage as a luxury, a way to pamper oneself, but in my opinion, massage is an important component of healthy living and should be available to all, so if cost is an issue, let me know and we'll talk about options.

 I specialize in deep tissue massage, trigger point/ neuromuscular therapy and am in the process of becoming certified as an neuromuscular practitioner through the Western North Carolina School of Massage.
 Many of my clients love detailed, focused work to release acute or chronic pain patterns; others prefer a more soothing, relaxing Swedish massage to help their nervous systems reset to a calmer state.
 Regardless, I always offer to include aromatherapy, cupping, hot towels, and hot stones into any treatment.
 Because we can all benefit from massage, I also specialize in pediatric massage and offer private and group courses in Infant Massage for caregivers.